paypulse/paypulse.github.io/_posts/2017-10-08-HelloWorldInCSharp.md

 ---

-` Let's run to HelloWorld.exe file to use a CMD `
+` How to run a HelloWorld.exe file to use a CMD `
 1. windows + R [enter]
 2. cmd [enter]
 3. Go to HelloWorld.exe folder